aeosmanoglu/_Weeklify/_posts/2022-11-28-PerformanceMetrics.md

 [comment]: <> (---})

-Utility functions offer a way to quantify how much value you get form a certain ammount of a given activity.
+Performance metrics are the concrete measurables used to quantify your performance in a given area.

 ## Performance metrics for different circumstances
 ### Training